Procedures for Water Break Test

 - St Charles, Illinois

 It all depends...if you are doing work to a particular specification, such as the MIL specs or the AMS specs used by the aerospace, sometimes (not always)they will give you a method, or specify the "time" for a water break free surface.
 Same goes, I'm sure, for automotive, medical or whatever (not my particular field).
-If your requirements are internal or commercial, you may want to refer to ASTM F21 [link is to spec at TechStreet] and ASTM F22 [link is to spec at TechStreet] for the "standard" water break and (more sensitive) atomizer tests.Doug Hahn
+If your requirements are internal or commercial, you may want to refer to ASTM F21 [link by ed. to spec at TechStreet] and ASTM F22 [link by ed. to spec at TechStreet] for the "standard" water break and (more sensitive) atomizer tests.Doug Hahn

 - Mason, Ohio

-Ted, check out the ASTM standards F21 [link is to spec at TechStreet], "Hydrophobic Surface Films by the Atomizer Test", and F22 [link is to spec at TechStreet], "Hydrophobic Surface Films by the Water Break Test".
+Ted, check out the ASTM standards ASTM F21 [link by ed. to spec at TechStreet], "Hydrophobic Surface Films by the Atomizer Test", and ASTM F22 [link by ed. to spec at TechStreet], "Hydrophobic Surface Films by the Water Break Test".
 Both are found in Volume 15.03, and ASTM is at the obvious www.astm.org website.

 There you will find the procedure for the "Water Break Test".